What are they:

 How Does a Probate Bond Work?

 Much like other surety, they are a contract between three parties.
 The first of the parties is the principal, or the one who is responsible for purchasing one.
 This is the executor or the administrator assigned to the estate of a deceased person.
 The second party is the obligee.
 In the case of a probate surety bond, the obligee is the heir to the estate.
-This is usually a member of the deceased’s family, although it can refer to anybody who has a legitimate claim to the estate.
+This is usually a member of the deceased’s family, although it can refer to anybody who has a legitimate claim to an estate.
 The third party is the surety.
 The surety sells the bond to the principal and is the one who reimburses the obligee should a claim be filed.

 When a person dies, their assets often go to probate court to be distributed to the proper parties.
 This process involves: